SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 ## Team Reflection

 ### Current Progress
-- Team currently meets the criteria for deliverable 3.
+- Team currently meets the criteria for deliverable 3
 - GUIs are enhanced
-- Design Patterns are in single script format yet are not completley integrated.
+- Design Patterns are in single script format yet are not completley integrated

 ### Areas We Excelled
 - Communication
-- Making sure all the deliverable requirement are accouted for
+- Making sure all the deliverable requirement are accounted for
 - Working as a team

 ### Areas of Improvement
-- Coordination from previous Deliverable.
+- Coordination from previous Deliverable
 - Directory Structure
+- Improve GitHub utilization skills

 ### Problems Faced
 - Different development environments and non-uniformity preventing early integration